viam-labs/torch-training-script/README.md

 This will:
 - Run 30 trials (configurable in `configs/sweep.yaml`)
-- Optimize learning rate, weight decay, and loss weights
+- Optimize learning rate, weight decay, and momentum
 - Save results to Hydra's multirun output directory
 - Print the best hyperparameters at the end